Witness: Passing the Torch of Holocaust Memory to New Generations

-Witness: Passing the Torch of Holocaust Memory to New Generations is a substantial volume published by Second Story Press, motivated by a 2014 United Nations exhibition featuring reflections and visuals of Holocaust survivors alongside students participating in the March of the Living since 1988.
+Witness: Passing the Torch of Holocaust Memory to New Generations is a volume published by Second Story Press motivated by a 2014 United Nations exhibition featuring reflections and visuals of Holocaust survivors alongside students participating in the March of the Living since 1988.

-Both the original exhibition and the accompanying book (published in 2015) aims to inform a new generation of learners about the horrors of the Second World War.
-The book was produced in partnership with March of the Living, an organization dedicated to facilitating visits to the Polish sites of Nazi crimes and Toronto-based religious figure and Holocaust educator Eli Rubenstein.
+Both the original exhibition and the accompanying book (published in 2015) aim to inform a new generation of learners about the horrors of the Second World War.
+The book was produced in partnership with March of the Living, an organization dedicated to facilitating visits to the Polish sites of Nazi crimes, and Toronto-based religious figure and Holocaust educator Eli Rubenstein.
 Witness is available in English, Spanish, Polish, and Hebrew.

-The book has an interactive feature and in the revised edition a afterword by Steven Spielberg, while the preface includes contributions from Pope Francis, Pope John Paul II and Barack Obama.
+The book has an interactive feature and, in the revised edition, an afterword by Steven Spielberg, while the preface includes contributions from Pope Francis, Pope John Paul II and Barack Obama.
 In 2021 a short film based on the book was released and features recorded moments used in the exhibition and publication.

 Summary

-Based on a photo exhibit launched at the United Nations in 2014, the book, released in 2015, documents experiences from Holocaust survivors revisiting concentration camps and the reactions of teenage visitors confronting the horrors inflicted by the Nazis on various groups.
-Eli Rubenstein collected photos from the March of the Living Digital Archive Project and paired these with poems from teenage participants and added historical sections to explain multiple events.
-The book also outlines the commitment of participates to create a better world through education.
+Based on a photo exhibit launched at the United Nations in 2014, the book, released in 2015, documents experiences from Holocaust survivors revisiting concentration camps and the reactions of teenage visitors.
+Eli Rubenstein collected photos from the March of the Living Digital Archive Project, paired these with poems from teenage participants, and added historical sections to explain events.
+The book also outlines the commitment of participants to create a better world through education.